Tag Archives: parenting styles

 Parenting is hard and parents, despite everything they say, have favourites, so it’s no great surprise children feel the same.
 It is entirely normal for a child to have a favourite to some degree.
 Sometimes in fact it could also be even a grandparent or aunt.
 Grandparents can be a great influence and teachers.
 You may wish to limit or explain the favouritism, grandparents spoiling children isn’t headline news is it, but we’ll all do it when we were grandparents.

-What to do when your child has a favourite?
+What to do when your child is playing favourites?
 Try not or to take it personally.
 Easy to say, but difficult to do.
 Be glad your child is happy and being looked after, or spoiled.
 Children remember who brought them up, especially as they get older.

 Work as a team with your partner if possible, and try to find ways to connect with your child in a way everyone enjoys.
 Take time out.
 Do something fun.
 Take an interest in their game or what they’re doing, even if it bores you to tears, and you have no interest in it.
 Do it for your children.
 Kids love it when you take an interest in what they are doing.

 Appreciating what you like may not be what your child likes.
 Adapt your behaviour and interests.
-This is what to do when your child has a favourite and you want to connect more with your child.
+This is what to do when you have a child playing favourites and you want to connect more with your child.

 Both parents are valuable and bring different irreplaceable things to the table in terms of parenting.